BardicDefense/purple-hack/README.md

 |     13-15     |    +1    |
 |     16-17     |    +2    |
 |     18-19     |    +3    |

+## Determine Initial Background

+Using the [character background generator](background.md), determine your character's height, weight, and family upbringing.

 ## Choose Your Class & Note Hit Die